leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 }
 ```

-There are some very rare cases, where I find some logic fits better under the same functions.
+There are rare cases, where I find certain logic fits better under the same functions.
 In this case, we can use a break-block.
 This should only be used, if the level of nesting is getting dangerous and there's no other way around it.
 Document heavily.

 ### Conclusion

-Hopefully you will find these tips and tricks as helpful as I did, when I first learned of it.
+Hopefully you will find these tips and tricks helpful as I did, when I first learned of it.
 Becareful not to over-use it.
 See if you can avoid the conditional by having a better understanding of the problem.
 If not, then use away!
-ly, programmers have developed techniques to prevent deep nesting and I will be going over some of these techniques with you today.

 IGNORE BELOW